-The Lofoten travel budget is one of the topics we are more asked about us since we came back from this trip.
-Norway, as a Nordic country, is reputed to be expensive.
-And yes, it is indeed expensive.
-However, we managed to minimize our expenses.
+Our Lofoten travel budget is a topic we’ve been asked about frequently since we returned from the trip.
+Norway, like other Nordic countries, is reputed to be expensive.
+And while it is indeed expensive, we managed to minimize our expenses.

 In the end, our 10 day trip to Lofoten was cheaper than we thought.
-Of course, we did not indulge in luxury.
-We cooked our food brought from home and we slept in our Camper Van wrapped with a good sleeping bag while the temperature outside fell from 0ºC.
+Indeed, we had to make a few adjustments – we did not indulge in luxury, we cooked our food brought in from home, and slept in a Camper Van even when outside temperature is below zero.

 Still, traveling cheap, Lofoten was a unique experience that we are eager to repeat.